tonytrill/numerai/README.md

 | 0             | 62122         |
 | 1             | 62969         |

 Each of the data sets provided an id column, that labeled each observation.
-A data_type column specifiying what type of observation it was: train, validation, test or live.
+A data_type column specifying what type of observation it was: train, validation, test or live.
 An era column, where the era specified was the time frame the observation was taken from.
 The challengers were told this column should not be utilized as a feature and the time frame between eras was not specified nor the distinction of what an era actually is.
 The data sets provided 21 features, labeled "feature1", "feature2" ... "feature21".

 #### Missing Values
 Thankfully there were no missing values found in the data set.
 I utilized the following command to find any.